Lay Down Your Arms (The Graces song): Belinda Carlisle cover

 The song was covered by American singer-songwriter Belinda Carlisle, who, like her friend Caffey, was an alumna of The Go-Go's.
-It was the second song Carlisle released from her fifth studio album, Real, which she released in 1993.
+It was the second song Carlisle released in November 1993 by Virgin Records from her fifth studio album, Real (1993).
 Carlisle's version, which Schuckett produced, was the more successful of the two versions, charting at number 27 on the UK Singles Chart.
 The CD single included three additional tracks: "Tell Me", "Wrap My Arms", and "Here Comes My Baby"; the last two were 8-track demos.

 Critical reception

-Alan Jones from Music Week gave Carlisle's version of the song three out of five, writing, "This undistinguished single clatters along without providing any moments of great signficance.
+Upon its release as a single, Taylor Parkes of Melody Maker drew comparisons between "Lay Down Your Arms" and Carlisle's preceding single, commenting, "'Big Scary Animal' was a cracker, and this is twice as good again – stylishly dumb."
+Alan Jones from Music Week gave Carlisle's version of the song three out of five, writing, "This undistinguished single clatters along without providing any moments of great significance.
 A hit (all her Virgin singles are) but not one of Carlisle's biggest or best."

 Music video

 The accompanying music video for the Carlisle cover was directed by Neil Abramson.